-Core Tip: The prevalence of Barrett’s esophagus (BE) diagnosed by endoscopy significantly differs from BE diagnosed by histology (7.8% vs. 1.3%).
+Core Tip: The prevalence of Barrett’s esophagus (BE) diagnosed by endoscopy significantly differs from BE diagnosed by histology (7.8% vs 1.3%).
 Current research showed that image-enhanced endoscopy can only increase the detection ability for dysplasia lesions in BE.
 Our artificial intelligence prediction system, which was trained by endoscopic BE images with the Olympus narrow-band imaging system, still provided good prediction results for images of histological BE.
 The accuracy, sensitivity, and specificity are 94.37%, 94.29%, and 94.44%, respectively, in the final test, which indicates that endoscopic BE images have characteristics similar to images of histological BE.